canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

 var proxyUrl = "https://can-cors.herokuapp.com/"
 ```

-Thus a request might look like:
+With that proxy, the requests for this app will look like:

 ```js
 fetch("https://can-cors.herokuapp.com/"+